Blog | Personal Finance

 Scott has over 50 credit cards and he has paid 0% interest on his balances for the past 15 years.
 He also has maintained a great credit score, and routinely racks up all kinds of rewards.
 He’s clearly a credit winner.

-If you want your card company to lower your interest rate, you have to ask.
-They may or may not, but you won’t know unless you try.
-As my father (and yours too, probably) always said: “It never hurts to ask.”
+If you want your card company to lower your interest rate, remember that it never hurts to ask.
 So, go ahead, stand tall and ask for a rate reduction.

-Once you’ve created your plan to tackle debt in 2020, take action!
-For more tips on tackling debt, get my book "ABC of Getting Out of Bad Debt: Turn Bad Debt into Good Debt and Bad Credit into Good Credit".
+Once you’ve created your plan to tackle your debt, take action!
+For more tips on tackling debt, get Rich Dad advisor Garrett Sutton’s book, "ABC of Getting Out of Bad Debt: Turn Bad Debt into Good Debt and Bad Credit into Good Credit".

 P.S.
 Don’t forget to check out Ken McElroys’ new book, "Return to Orchard Canyon".